jcallaghan/The-Cookbook/recipes/prawn_pad_thai.md

 * Prep time: 15 min
 * Cook time: 5 min
+* Total: 20 minutes
 * Serves: 2 servings

-I worked for a family business that arranged a weekly team lunch where we would all come together once a week and have lunch together.
+I worked at a family run business that arranged a weekly team lunch where we would all come together once a week and have lunch together.
 It was a great opportunity to explore different foods but also come together and share dfferent stories.
 One of my all-time favourites was the Thai food from a local restrauant a few minutes away from the office.
 The chef and restaurant owner cooked this incredible Prawn Pad Thai, while this is not her recipe I always think of her dish and the team lunches when I have eat a Prawn Pad Thai.